Developer

 Resources

-Using custom UI, you can define your own user interface using static resources, such as HTML, CSS, JavaScript, and images.
-The Forge platform hosts your static resources, enabling your app to display custom UI on Atlassian products.
+For Custom UI apps, the Forge platform hosts your static resources, enabling your app to display within an iframe.
 Custom UI apps inherit modern security features to ensure high trust between Atlassian, developers, and users.
+See the Custom UI documentation for more details.

 Properties

-The resources section of your manifest.yml controls the configuration of the static assets that you want to display in your app.
+The resources section of your manifest.yml controls the configuration of assets that you want to display in your app.

 PropertyTypeRequiredDescription